-If you book your auto rental with your TD First Class Travel Visa Infinite* credit card, you can upgrade your ride.
-You are also covered for 48 consecutive days.
-If you are in an accident and the driver was not legally intoxicated and there was no violation of the rental agreement by the primary cardholder, each accident has a maximum insurance payout of $2,000,000.
+If you book your auto rental with your TD First Class Travel® Visa Infinite* credit card, you are covered for 48 consecutive days.
+If you are in an accident, the driver must not be legally intoxicated and there must have been no violation of the rental agreement by the primary cardholder.

 Other than everything listed already, having a TD First Class Travel Visa Infinite* credit card means that you can do the following as well: